Before we start to compare neck weight with the weight belt, let’s make sure everybody understands why we need additional weights.

-This is the cheapest solution and you can use it both for a pool and for the ocean.
+This is the cheapest solution, and you can use it both for a pool and the ocean.

-But if the water temperature in your pool varies and sometimes you need to wear the wetsuit and sometimes you don’t, then you need to adjust the amount of the weights as well.
-This is pretty difficult to do with a handmade neck weight.
-What you can do in this case – make several neck weights, which would fit every wetsuit you have.
+But if the water temperature in your pool varies and sometimes you need to wear the wetsuit and sometimes you don’t, you need to adjust the amount of the weights.
+This isn’t easy to do with a handmade neck weight.
+What you can do in this case is make several neck weights, which would fit every wetsuit you have.

 Or you can buy the adjustable neck weight.

-Lobster at the moment is probably the most popular brand in a freediving market.
-They created a very comfortable and good looking weight system, which spreads the weight not just around the neck, but also along the spine.
-The only minus of Lobster neck weight – it is not convenient for depth diving, despite the manufacturer still recommends it.
+Lobster, at the moment, is probably the most popular brand in the freediving market.
+This is because they created a very comfortable and good-looking weight system, which spreads the weight around the neck and along the spine.
+The only minus of Lobster neck weight is that it is not convenient for depth diving, despite the manufacturer still recommending it.

-Static Apnea (STA) usually the first thing any Freediver learns.
-Whether it happens on a freediving course (learn about Freediving course) or while lying in a bed.
+Static Apnea (STA) is usually the first thing any Freediver learns, whether on a freediving course (learn about Freediving course) or while lying in a bed.

-However, if your main goal is to get ready to dive in the ocean, then, there is a better option.
+However, if your main goal is to dive into the Ocean, there is a better option.

 How can we simulate it on land?

-The answer – empty lungs STA.
+The answer is empty lungs STA training.
 Start with relaxation breathing as usual, but before breath-hold, instead of full inhale, you do full exhale.
-After that do the same as with full lungs breath-hold – be as much relaxed as possible.
+After that, do the same as with full lungs breath-hold – be as much relaxed as possible.

 Just be relaxed before contractions start and during the first few.

-I personally like to do empty lungs STA in the form of O2 table.
+I like to do empty lungs STA in the form of an O2 table.

 And keep in mind, if you are planning to do this training in the water, ALWAYS train with another Freediver, who knows how to do safety (video how to do Safety) and knows Rescue procedure (video how to do Rescue).